To get started, please visit volunteer.alz.org, register and search for your opportunity to volunteer with the Tennessee Chapter!

-- AACR volunteers commit to a 1-year term making a minimum of 12 appearances annually.
+- ACE volunteers commit to a 1-year term delivering a minimum of 12 presentations.
 Terms are renewable upon successful completion of annual goal-setting conversation with your staff partner.

 - Orientation includes: online program volunteer welcome and orientation (1 hour) + self-study or in-person role training with staff partner (~2 hours).

-- AACR volunteers must observe 1 presentation in the community led by staff or mentor + demonstrate making an appropriate Alzheimer's Association referral prior to deployment in the community.
+- AACE volunteers must observe 1 community presentation led by staff or mentor + present 1 Common Program while being observed /evaluated by staff or mentor prior to deployment in the community.

 - Background checks are required as part of the volunteer selection process.